Nantwich Town Council

 Nantwich Town Council is the town council for the Cheshire market town of Nantwich.
 It was established in 1974 as a successor council to the Nantwich Urban District Council.
-The last elections were held in May 2015 which saw the Conservative Party win 8 of the 12 seats.
-The Council is split into two wards, Nantwich North and West (5) and Nantwich South (7).
+The last elections were held in May 2023, where the Labour Party had significant gains, winning 7 of the 15 seats.
+The ward boundaries were altered for the 2023 elections - with the town being split into three wards: Nantwich North, South and West, each electing five councillors via plurality block voting.
 It primarily raises funds through a precept on Council Tax and has the highest Band D in Cheshire East.